hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 - Laksa: noodle soup with curry and fish
 - Tea-based gelato: not my first tea-based ice cream, but Malays take it to another level (Matcha, Hojicha, Earl Grey, and many more!)
+- Ayam masak merah: "red-cooked chicken", chicken braised in a sweet and spicy tomato sauce (amazing with cheese naan)

 **ENDCHAR**